hoooknew/pancake-spotify-player/README.md

   - [ ] add a settings feature to keep the app always on top
   - [ ] have the option of responding into the windows media?
 - [ ] try to reduce bandwidth by using `GetCurrentlyPlaying` more often than `GetCurrentPlayback`.
+- [ ] built an installer
+  - [ ] figure out a versioning pattern
+- [ ] create a github actions workflow to create releases
+- [ ] make a readme that explains the app functionality
+  - [ ] is there anything inside worth explaining how it works?

 ## References